ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/index.md

 Explore the complete list of [Tutorials and other resources](../Training%20and%20Resources/) to learn more about EarthCODE.

-## Step 3: Understand Your Role in the EarthCODE
+## Step 3: Who is EarthCODE For?
-EarthCODE enables a variety of users throughout the open science journey, from publishing to usage, as well as providers looking to collaborate and provide open science and FAIR tooling for the project.
-The main goal of the project is to support two types of users:
+EarthCODE is designed for the community of Earth‑science practitioners, including ESRIN Science Hub members, the ESA Science Hub and teams working on ESA‑funded projects to enable them to do science and publish their results.
+It further serves as a place for developers and users to contribute workflows, platforms and discover openly available Earth Science research data and code.
+There are two key type of roles within EarthCODE:

-**For scientists**, EarthCODE is a platform to: Do science.
+**Scientists**, EarthCODE is a platform to: Do science.
 Publish science.
 Discover data and code.
 Use other people’s data and code in an ethical manner.
 Discuss science.
 Collaborate on science.
 Learn about FAIR and Open Science.

-**For developers**, EarthCODE is a space to: Expand the open-source ecosystem.
+**Developers**, EarthCODE is a space to: Expand the open-source ecosystem.
 Contribute tools and workflows.
 Develop reusable components and workflows, and discover and re-use the existing ones in an ethical way.
 Build FAIR-by-design services for the Earth science community.

 You can explore what **your role** is in the EarthCODE community below: